 The North Carolina In These Mountains Appalachian Folklife Apprenticeship program supports 12-month apprenticeships in the folk and traditional arts of the many cultural communities within North Carolina’s Appalachian Regional Commission counties.
-In 2019, 2020, and 2021, the apprenticeship program application will focus on the traditional folk arts and culture of North Carolina’s Appalachian communities as part of the three-year In These Mountains project sponsored by South Arts.
-Applications will be reviewed by a panel, and two mentor/apprentice pairings will be selected each year.
+The apprenticeship program application will focus on the traditional folk arts and culture of North Carolina’s Appalachian communities as part of the In These Mountains project sponsored by South Arts.

 Folklife is the expressive arts, practices, and lifeways that emerge from within a community.
-Folklife that is passed through generations becomes the traditional arts of that community.
+Folklife that is passed through generations grows into the traditional arts of that community.
 Traditional arts are often deeply rooted in a geographic location and its religious, ethnic and occupational groups, or they are carried with immigrant and migrant communities as they establish themselves in new homes.
-Folklife and Traditional Arts are the arts and practices of the people, and are typically taught through one-on-one training in a community setting.
+Folklife and Traditional Arts are typically taught through one-on-one interaction in a community setting.
+Folklife is an essential and enduring part of how communities form their identity, learn from their pasts, and decide their futures.
+Folklife is a living and dynamic experience expressed through art, music, dance, celebration, work, story, dress, sense of place, and belief.
+No community is without it, and we are all its carriers.

 A mentor artist is a tradition bearer committed to the perpetuation of a traditional art form or practice of his or her cultural heritage.
 Mentor artists are recognized by fellow artists and their own community members as skilled and dedicated practitioners.
 Applying mentor artists should demonstrate expertise, teaching experience, long engagement with their art form or practice, and deep knowledge of their tradition.